Alliance Air (India): History

-Alliance Air was founded in April 1996 as a wholly owned subsidiary of Indian Airlines.
-The parent company wished to make better use of its Boeing 737 fleet, so it wet-leased 12 of these aircraft to Alliance Air.
-The subsidiary operated its first flight on 15 April 1996.
-Alliance Air served as a low-cost feeder airline for Indian Airlines, providing connections to the latter's hubs from various smaller cities across the country.
-In 2002, the airline was offering flights to 44 destinations in India utilising a fleet of 11 Boeing 737-200s.
-On 1 April 1997, Vayudoot Airlines, a joint venture of Air India and Indian Airlines, merged with Alliance Air to serve the regional air routes of Northeast India and several other parts of India.
+Alliance Air was founded in April 1996 as a wholly owned subsidiary of the state-owned Indian Airlines.
+The parent company wet-leased 12 Boeing 737 aircraft to Alliance Air.
+Alliance Air began its operations on 15 April 1996.
+It served as a low-cost feeder airline for Indian Airlines, providing connections to the latter's hubs from smaller cities across the country.
+On 1 April 1997, the flight operations of Vayudoot, which had earlier merged with Indian Airlines in 1993, was transferred to Alliance Air.
+In 2002, the airline connected to 44 destinations in India utilising a fleet of 11 Boeing 737-200s.